 Not all universities and colleges have all the majors.
 You need to check with the specific university or college to make sure they offer the major you want.
-At the Transfer Center we have materials that list all the majors for not only the CSU and UC system, but also the independent schools and out of state schools.

 Please work with a counselor in the Counseling Department or the Transfer Center to make sure you understand the transfer requirements and create your educational plan.
 If you are a DSPS or EOPS student, the counselors in these specialized offices can meet your needs.